phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ### Feature extraction

+#### Prosodic features

 We used the Janus Recognition Toolkit [@janus] for parts of the feature extraction (power, pitch tracking, FFV, MFCC).
-Features are extracted for 32ms windows, with a shift of 10ms A sample of the pitch and power features can be seen in @fig:pitchpow.
+These features are extracted for 32ms frame windows, with a shift of 10ms.
+A sample of the pitch and power features can be seen in @fig:pitchpow.

 ![Audio samples, transcription, pitch and power for a single audio channel.
 Note that the pitch value is only meaningful when the person is speaking.](img/20170208184917.png){#fig:pitchpow}

+#### Linguistic features

 In addition to these prosodic features, we also tried training Word2Vec [@mikolov_efficient_2013] on the Switchboard dataset.
 Word2Vec is a "Efficient Estimation of Word Representations in Vector Space".
 After training it on a lot of text, it will learn the meaning of the words from the contexts they appear in, and then give a mapping from each word in the vocabulary to a n-dimensional vector, where n is configurable.
 Similar words will appear close to each other in this vector space, and it's even possible to run semantic calculations on the result.
 For example calculating $\mathit{king} - \mathit{man} + \mathit{woman}$ gives the result $=\mathit{queen}$.
-Because our dataset is fairly small, we used small word vectors (5 - 20 dimensions).
+Because our dataset is fairly small, we used relatively small word vectors (5 - 20 dimensions).

+For simplicity, we extract these features parallel to those output by Janus, with a 10 millisecond frame shift.
+To ensure we don't use any future information, we extract the word vector for the last word that ended _before_ the current frame timestamp.
+This way the predictor is in theory still online, though this assumes the existence of a speech recognizer with instant output.

+#### Context and stride

+We extract the features for a fixed time context.
+Then we use a subset of that range as the area we feed into the network.
+As an example, we can extract the range [-2000ms, 0ms] for every feature, giving us 200 frames.
+We train the network on 1500ms of context, so we treat every offset like [-2000, -500ms], [-1990ms, -490ms], ..., [-1500ms, 0ms] as individual training samples.
+This gives us 50 training samples per backchannel utterance, greatly increasing the amount of training data, but introducing more smear as the network needs to learn to handle a larger variance in when the backchannel cue appears in its inputs, and thus reducing the confidence of its output.

+This turned out to not work very well, so in the end we settled on only extracting the features for the range [-w - 10ms, 0] where w is the context width, and training the network on [-w - 10ms, 10ms] and [-w, 0ms].
+This gives us two training samples per utterance, reduces the smearing problem and at the same time force the network to learn to handle a full shift by one in its inputs, as it should.

 ## Training {#training-1}